Welcome from the Director

 The Joint Universities Accelerator School (JUAS) has provided postgraduate-level education in the science and technology of particle accelerators to well over a thousand students since 1994.
 Most have earned credits towards Masters or Doctoral degrees at our Partner Universities in Europe, while students at other universities around the world and early-career professionals have sought to enhance their applicable knowledge and skills.
 Many have gone on to pursue successful careers in large accelerator laboratories such as CERN, in industry or in universities.

 In 1996 I myself attended JUAS as part of my postgraduate studies in Grenoble.
 The school was an outstanding springboard for my career in particle accelerators at CERN.
-I owe JUAS a lot and take on the role of Director with pride and a firm commitment to ensuring JUAS rises above the ongoing challenges raised by the global pandemic.
+I owe JUAS a lot and take on the role of Director with pride and a firm commitment to ensuring JUAS offers young physicists and engineers a comprehensive and up-to-date introduction to the discipline.

 I encourage all those wishing to embark on a career in the fascinating field of particle accelerators to apply.
 You will find all practical details in the following pages.